Beloved1310/blogpostbApi/README.md

 # About

-This Project is an Application Programming Interface for an Blog Website.
-This include routes for Blog posts and comments which information are stored in their database respectively.
-The Purpose of this Project is an asssessment test that can help user post blog.
+This Project is an Application Programming Interface for an blog website.
+This include routes for blog posts and comments using javascript programming laguages (Node.js framework for server-side programming), which information is stored in database respectively.
+The purpose of this project is an asssessment test that can help user post blog.

 # Content